clarkdave/clarkdave.net/content/posts/2012-02-14-building-a-static-blog-with-nanoc.md

 title: "Building a static blog with nanoc"
 created_at: 2012-02-14 11:14:04 +0000
 kind: article
-published: false
+published: true
 ---

 Having a static site may feel a bit like a throwback, but the benefits are well noted and there are various frameworks around to turn your text and templates into HTML.
 For my site, I opted for [nanoc](http://nanoc.stoneship.org/), which is Ruby based and extremely flexible.

 nanoc is simple to set up and use, but because it's so generic it doesn't (by default) do the things you might expect from a blog, like tags, archives, timestamps and the like.
 For something a bit more 'out the box', I'd suggest looking at [Jekyll](http://jekyllrb.com/), or [Octopress](http://octopress.org/) (which is even more feature-packed).

 I wanted to use nanoc as with it doesn't restrict your choice of template/rendering engine, and because it's so lightweight it stays out of the way and makes it easy to hammer into shape.
-In this post I'll explain how to bend nanoc into a simple blogging platform.
+In this post I'll explain how to flex nanoc into a simple blogging platform.

 <!-- more -->

 ### Getting started

 You'll need Ruby, Rubygems and nanoc.
 [The nanoc website](http://nanoc.stoneship.org/docs/2-installation/) explains how to get these but if you're already set up with Ruby/Rubygems, you can just do a `gem install nanoc` to grab the latest version.
-This post is written with nanoc *3.2.4* so there may be minor differences if you're using a newer zversion.
+This post is written with nanoc *3.2.4* so there may be minor differences if you're using a newer version.

 Once you've got nanoc installed, fire up a terminal and type

 	nanoc create_site myblog

 If all went well, you should now have a blank nanoc site in the `myblog` folder.
-Now we can begin!

 ### A nanoc primer